Mechanism

 Research the account, then the person

 A good contact at a bad account is still a bad call.
-Coseek starts with account fit, then maps the roles worth reaching.
+We start with account fit, then map the roles worth reaching.

 Treat phone coverage as launch readiness

 Email-only records do not help a cold calling campaign.
-Coseek prioritizes direct mobile coverage before accounts enter the live call path.
+We prioritize direct mobile coverage before accounts enter the live call path.

 Let connected calls refine the list